aa0051320/Pages/_Diablo_IV/Perfect Aspect - Seasonal.md

 - x3 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
 - x3 The Avalanche Key Passive now applies to 1 additional cast.

-# Chest 3 (Lightning, Fire)
+# Chest 3 (Elemental)
+- x A hail of Meteorites falls during Inferno, dealing [X] Fire Damage on impact.
+Your Meteorites Immobilize enemies for 3 seconds.
+- x Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
+- x Coming in contact with your Firewall grants you + [15 - 25%] Movement Speed for 6 seconds.
+- x Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.
+- x Lucky Hit: Damage from your Pyromancy skills has up to a [12 - 17%] chance to restore 10 Mana.
+- x You deal [10 - 30%] bonus Burning damage to enemies who are below 50% of their total Life.
+While enemies are affected by more Damage Over Time than their total Life, you deal [80 - 100%] increased Burning damage to them.
 - x'2 Meteorites fall around Meteor, dealing [X] Fire damage in impact.
 Your Meteorites additionally Burn enemies they hit for [X] damage over 6 seconds.
-- x0 A hail of Meteorites falls during Inferno, dealing [X] Fire Damage on impact.
-Your Meteorites Immobilize enemies for 3 seconds.
-- x0 Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
-- x0 Coming in contact with your Firewall grants you + [15 - 25%] Movement Speed for 6 seconds.
-- x0 Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.
-- x0 Lucky Hit: Damage from your Pyromancy skills has up to a [12 - 17%] chance to restore 10 Mana.
-- x0 You deal [10 - 30%] bonus Burning damage to enemies who are below 50% of their total Life.
-While enemies are affected by more Damage Over Time than their total Life, you deal [80 - 100%] increased Burning damage to them.
 - x1 Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - x1 Collecting Crackling Energy increases your Movement Speed by + [10 - 15%] for 8 seconds.
 - x1 Flame Shield lets you move unhindered through enemies.
 Enemies you move through while Flame Shield is active are Immobilized for [2.0 - 3.0] seconds.